Skip to main content

 • You can still operate your business in Brooklyn

-If you already filed with a Brooklyn address, you can file a Certificate of Change (DOS-1359-f, $30 fee) to update your LLC's county to another county.
-This allows you to publish in that cheaper county instead.
+If you already filed with a Brooklyn address, you can file a Certificate of Change (DOS-1359-f, $30 fee) with the NY Department of State to update your LLC's county before starting publication.

 Net savings potential: Even with the $30 county change fee, you can save $400-$1,000+ compared to Brooklyn publication.